Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 mermaid: true
 ---

+Most decisions that shape architecture are never labelled architecture decisions.

+They happen when a product team introduces a new platform, when management funds one capability rather than another, when security defines a mandatory control, or when a business owner accepts a risk.

+These decisions create dependencies, boundaries, standards, and future constraints.

-Architecture is often documented through systems, platforms, integrations, capabilities, and target states.
+Yet architecture is still commonly documented through systems, platforms, integrations, capabilities, and target states.

+Those descriptions show what exists.

-But these descriptions do not show who has the authority to shape them.
+They do not show who had the authority to shape it.

 The pattern of authority, consultation, accountability, and escalation forms a **decision architecture**.

 Decision rights describe how authority is allocated, constrained, and exercised within that architecture.

-> Decision authority reveals a critical part of how architecture is actually shaped.
+> Who can make consequential decisions shapes the architecture that emerges.

 **Note:** The decision-rights examples in this article are illustrative, not prescriptive.
 Different organizations may assign the same decisions to different roles depending on their structure, maturity, regulatory obligations, and operating model.
 {: .notice--info}